14 Things to Know About Money Market Accounts

-9) Can I take money out of my money market account any time I like?
+9) Can I take money out of my money market account?

 The number of withdrawals you are allowed on your money market account depends on the terms of the particular bank or credit union through which you opened your account.

 10) How much interest is earned on a money market account?

 It varies.
 Interest earned is typically higher than that of a savings account, but not always.